-If the partnership files an amended tax return that reflects an increased tax liability, it may have the late payment penalty waived.
+If the partnership files an amended tax return that shows it owes an increased amount of taxes, it may have the late payment penalty waived.
 Simply mark the Amended Return box on the tax form and pay the tax and applicable interest in full when the partnership files the amended return.
 By marking this box and paying all tax and interest in full, the partnership is requesting a waiver of the late payment penalty.

-If the IRS changes or makes corrections to the partnership's federal Form 1065 or if the partnership amends its federal tax return, the partnership must file an amended Form PR-1.
-The amended Form PR-1 needs to be filed within 90 days after either receiving the IRS's notification of the corrections made to its federal Form 1065 or filing its amended federal tax return.
+If the IRS changes or makes corrections to the partnership's federal Form 1065 or if the partnership amends its federal tax return, the partnership must file an amended Form PR-1 within 90 days after either receiving the IRS's notification of the corrections made to its federal Form 1065 or filing its amended federal tax return.
 Include a copy of the partnership's federal corrections or amended Form 1065 with the amended Form PR-1.

-(5) Can partnerships have net operating losses?
+© Can partnerships have net operating losses?

-No. Partners use their separate shares of the partnership's business income and business deductions to figure a net operating loss (NOL).
+No. Partners use their separate shares of the partnership's apportionable income and business deductions to figure a net operating loss (NOL).
 Partners who elect to be included in the composite tax return lose their ability to use their share of income and deductions for Montana NOL purposes.

-6 How does a multistate partnership apportion its business income?
+6 How does a multistate partnership determine its apportionable income?

 Montana requires multistate partnerships to determine the income reportable to Montana using the Multistate Tax Compact guidelines.
-"Business income" is apportioned using three equally weighted factors: the property factor, the payroll factor and the sales factor.
+"Apportionable income" is determined using three equally weighted factors: the property factor, the payroll factor and the receipts factor.
 Complete and include Schedule I with the partnership's information and composite tax return.
-Items of nonbusiness income from a partnership's operations are allocated to a state as provided in the Multistate Tax Compact guidelines.
+Items of nonapportionable income from a partnership's operations are allocated to a state as provided in the Multistate Tax Compact guidelines.

-• How does a partnership determine which income is business income?
+How does a partnership determine which income is apportionable income?

-Income must be properly classified as either business or nonbusiness income.
+Income must be properly classified as either apportionable or nonapportionable income.
 A partnership must substantiate whatever classification it places upon a particular item of income that is found on a return.